-Garland, a Whig, was the representative for Louisiana's 3rd congressional district from 1839 to 1841.
+Garland was the representative for Louisiana’s 3rd congressional district and was a Whig.
+He served from 1839 to 1841.

 From Apr 1834 to Dec 1840, Garland missed 557 of 1,804 roll call votes, which is 30.9%.
 This is on par with the median of 30.0% among the lifetime records of representatives serving in Dec 1840.
 The chart below reports missed votes over time.

 |Dec 1835-Feb 1836||57||1||1.8%||11th|